 The RVIA/ANSI EGS-1 standard requires that the muffler must be constructed of aluminized steel or other corrosion resistant material, and it must be of a welded or crimped construction.
-The maximum allowable back pressure is 35 inches (889 mm) water column (WC).

 A USDA approved spark arrestor that is designed for use with the muffler must be installed.
 The spark arrestor may be an integral part of the muffler or it may be an add-on type.
 Failure to use and maintain a spark arresting exhaust system is illegal on federally-owned lands, and could cause brush or forest fires.